The therapeutic properties of growing and gardening

 For prisoners with a history of substance abuse, gardening was shown to reduce hostility, risk taking and depression.
 It provided a sense of purpose.
 The patience required for nurturing plants helps reduce the impulse for instant gratification, one of the drivers for substance abuse.
 See An Horticultural Intervention with Substance Misusing Offenders - Garden Organic’s work at HMP Rye Hill.

-And for a general survey on the benefits of gardening and food growing, see this report.
+And for a general survey on the benefits of gardening and food growing, see this report called Growing Health Benefits.
 It covers mental and physical wellbeing arising from working in the garden - from dealing with depression to coping with serious illnesses such as cancer.